Recent Highlights

 Charlotte released her first full-length album, “Songs For My Next Ex,” in December of 2020.
 The eight-part “story album” takes the listener through the highs and lows of a tumultuous, yet transformative, relationship.
 The album received rave reviews from both national and international press.
 It was after this release that Charlotte decided to move out of New York City and become an official Music City resident.

-Since moving to Nashville in 2021, Charlotte has established herself in the industry as an artist on the rise.
+After moving to Nashville in 2021, Charlotte began establishing herself in the industry as an artist on the rise.
 In Spring 2021, she was selected as one of only 16 songwriters to participate in The Johnny Mercer Foundation’s Songwriters Project.
 During the project, she was mentored by world class writers including Lindy Robbins (Skyscraper, Day Drunk, Back to You) and Tony & Grammy Awards nominee Andrew Lippa (Wild Party, The Addams Family).
-Alongside Charlotte Avenue Entertainment, Charlotte released “Good Kind of Hurt”, a deeply personal song about addiction and PTSD, in June 2022, with the hope of spurring more conversation around the difficulties and misunderstandings of mental illness.
-She followed up that success with her nostalgia-filled, folk-driven, single “Tennessee”, and then, “Your Number One”, a driving song of empowerment.
-These singles all led to the September 2023 release of Charlotte’s 2nd studio album, Wild Child.

 Charlotte majored in Theatre, with minors in Musical Theatre, Business and Marketing at Northwestern University.
 After graduating, she performed in theatrical productions and tours around New York City and across the nation, before moving to Nashville, TN.
 Theatrical highlights include (The Making of) How to Save the World in 90 Minutes [Off-Broadway], Lonesome Traveler [National Tour], and Once [multiple productions].